 We do not require specific containers for samples.
 Solids can be placed in any container; powders should be sent in properly sealed containers especially when multiple samples are sent.
 Liquids should also be submitted in containers that can be sealed tightly.
 You can use vials with snap caps shown below or those found at this site.

-Samples need to be shipped to the US if they are designated as hazardous by the International Air Transport Association (IATA).
+NOTE: Samples need to be shipped to the US if they are designated as hazardous by the International Air Transport Association (IATA).
 It is very important to inform us before shipping hazardous samples so we can give you the correct instructions and shipping address.